postvakje/oeis-sequences/README.md

 After installation, `from oeis_sequences import OEISsequences` will import all the functions accessible via `OEISsequences.Axxxxxx`.
 Alternatively, invidividual functions can be imported as `from oeis_sequences.OEISsequences import Axxxxxx`.

-For each sequence, there are 3 different kinds of functions:
+For each sequence, there are (up to) 3 different kinds of functions:

 1. Functions named `Axxxxxx`: Axxxxxx(n) returns the *n*-th term of OEIS sequence Axxxxxx.